MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_ANSI_Terminals.md

 ## $PSStyle

-The variable contains the following properties:
+The variable has the following properties:

 - **Reset** - Turns off all decorations
 - **Blink** - Turns Blink on